 In the beginning, thirteen members of the local Hibernian Society, the country's oldest Irish society, raised funds and invited local Irishmen to parade through the streets.
 This first public procession took place in 1824.
-Yet it was not until 1870 that the first true and recognizable St. Patrick's Day parade in Savannah was created and it had bands and even a "Grand Marshal".
+Yet it was not until 1870 that the first true and recognizable St. Patrick's Day parade in Savannah was created and it had bands and even a "Grand Marshal."
 The parade which graces the streets in modern day Savannah is very different from the ones of yesteryear.
-It is now a 3-hour procession, which is organized by a committee of over 700 Irish-American members, which includes numerous organizations, marching bands, and even floats which amble on the streets on March 17th, rain or shine.
+It is now a 3-hour procession, which is organized by a committee of over 700 Irish-American members, which includes numerous organizations, marching bands, and even floats which amble on the streets on March 17th, rain or shine (or in the event that the 17th falls on a Sunday, the parade is held on Saturday the 16th).
 And there are waves of green attire and accessories everywhere the eye can see.
 This year they estimate that more than 300,000 people to be involved in the celebrations.
 And instead of one day of celebrations, we here in Savannah celebrate St. Patrick's Day over 5 days with great festivities each and every day.

 Some fun Savannah St. Patrick's Day facts:

 - Savannah's St. Patrick's Day parade is one the largest parades in the US, right next to New York City, Chicago, and Boston.